 Limekiln State Park

 Welcome to Bixby Bridge, Big Sur’s version of the Golden Gate—a must-see road trip spot for many and probably the most Instagrammed feature along the Highway 1 coastline.
 And rightly so.
-Pull over at numerous turnouts to get amazing views, particularly from the bridge’s south end at sunset; from here, the mind reels at not only the natural beauty, but the engineering feat in front of you.
+Pull over only at legal turnouts to get amazing views.
+From the bridge’s south end at sunset, the mind reels at not only the natural beauty, but the engineering feat in front of you.
 One of the highest bridges of its kind in the world, the concrete span soars 260 feet above the bottom of a steep canyon.
 A staggering 45,000 sacks of cement had to be hauled up the framework during its construction—and this is in 1932, before advanced heavy machinery could help do the lifting.
-Today (as always), the bridge is a favorite attraction for photographers, from professionals to those in search of the ultimate depth-of-field selfie. (read more)
+Today (as always), the bridge is a favorite attraction for photographers, from professionals to those in search of the ultimate depth-of-field selfie.
+Use proper pullouts for photo ops and respect private property.
+If the turnouts north of the bridge are full then drive a couple minutes more to the turnouts on the southern side.
+(More: Bixby Bridge)

 Julia Pfeiffer Burns State Park